roopa-source/sauce-demo-automation-tests/TEST_PLAN.md

 2. Session Expiry: Ensure sessions expire after a set period of inactivity, if applicable.

 # 5. Tools

 Automation Tool: Cypress

 Test Framework: Mocha (provided by Cypress)

 Test Execution: Tests will be executed locally and in CI pipelines (if integrated).
 Tests will run in different browsers (Chrome, Firefox, Edge) to ensure cross-browser compatibility.

 Cypress: Chosen for its speed and ease of use with modern web applications, making it ideal for verifying UI interactions.

  Mocha & Chai: These frameworks integrate well with Cypress, providing a readable structure for test cases, especially useful for input validation and error handling.

  GitHub & CI/CD Integration: Integrating Cypress tests with GitHub Actions or Jenkins enables continuous testing upon each code update, ensuring stability in each deployment.

 Reporting: Cypress Dashboard

 # 6. Deliverables

 •   Test Cases: Documented with steps and expected results (Cypress/e2e folder)

 •   Bug Reports: Documented in the repository’s issues section (https://github.com/roopa-source/sauce-demo-automation-tests/issues)

 •   Test Summary Report: Reports will be generated in the Cypress dashboard after test execution.

-•	Test execution results will be available in both detailed and summarized forms.
-    Summary of pass/fail results for each scenario.
+•	Test execution results will be available in both detailed and summarized forms, Summary of pass/fail results for each scenario.

 # 7. Schedule
 •  Test Case Design: 1 day

 •  Test Execution: 1 day

 •  Bug Reporting: Ongoing

 # 8. Approval

 •  Test results and any identified issues will be reviewed by stakeholders before approval and deployment.